Shreyasramakrishna90/starter-academic/content/project/proj6/index.md

 ---
-title: DeepNNCar autonomous driving research tested
+title: Autonomous Driving Testbed
-summary: Low-cost research testbed for designing, training and testing autonomous driving pipelines and assurance components
+summary: DeepNNCar is a low-cost research testbed for designing, training and testing autonomous driving pipelines and assurance components

 #tags:
 #- old